Feyerabend/vm/vm1/README.md

 One of the many praised features of virtual machines is enabling *portability of code*.
 You can try another version of the virtual machine in:

-1. "alternate-vm.html", which you can run in your browser.
+1. *alternate-vm.html*, which you can run in your browser.
 Copy to the desktop and double-click, check through the developer option in your browser the output from "console.log".
-2. Another stripped and rudimentary implementation is in "alternate-vm.py", which you can run if Python >3.10 is installed
+2. Another stripped and rudimentary implementation is in *alternate-vm.py*, which you can run if Python >3.10 is installed
-3. Or use "alternate-vm.php" in PHP.
+3. Or use *alternate-vm.php* in PHP.

 You will notice the program is the same in *principle* (as the opcodes can also be) so we only implement a new virtual machine each time we would like to run the